logo

 return generator(), "text/plain", () # empty headers

-All values could looks like:
+All values could look like this:

 @app.route('/hello')